Virtual Beachcombing Festival Collectors

-Welcome to the Virtual Beachcombing Festival Collectors Area!
+Welcome to the Virtual Beachcombing Festival Collectors Showcase!

 Beach-Found Beads from the collection of Mary T. McCarthy Tilghman MD, USA.
 As a beachcomber and mudlarker for over 20 years, one of Mary McCarthy’s favorite things to collect are beads that can be found at the coastal landfills where she often hunts.
 The source of beach beads is often jewelry or fishing lines.
 Whether glass or plastic, it’s good to collect these from shorelines to keep them from being ingested by sea life and birds.
 Instagram | Twitter | Facebook | Articles